 Once per year the Meeting of the Directors of Specialised Euro-Mediterranean Centres facilitates the concrete contribution to the common objectives of the various partners through implementation of European expertise and research, training and information programmes.

-- Joint Meeting of Permanent Correspondents and Directors of Specialised Centres - 3-4 November 2020 (videoconference)
+- Joint Meeting of the Committee of Permanent Correspondents and Directors of Specialised Centres - 16 September 2021 (videoconference)